-Those who have finished the preliminary exam must take the final examination (Ph.D.
+Those who have passed the preliminary exam must take the final examination (Ph.D.
 Qualifying Examination) which will be conducted twice a year in April and October (students enrolled in April must take the exam 18 months later in October in the second year, those enrolled in October, take the exam in April in the second year).
-The exam will test fundamental understanding and ability for a doctoral research, and English proficiency.
-You must earn 32 credits or more excluding S203 "Science and Technology Survey for Doctoral Research" and submit a report of the Survey for Doctoral Research Plan to your supervisor and the dean (via Kyoumu) before the final exam.
+The exam will test fundamental understanding and ability for a doctoral research, and English proficiency, consists of two phases; Written examination and Oral Presentation/examination.
+You must earn 32 credits or more excluding S203 "Science and Technology Survey for Doctoral Research" and submit a report of the Survey for Doctoral Research Plan to your supervisor and Kyoumu before the final exam.

 If you decide not to continue on to the doctoral program after passing the final examination, your educational program will be changed to the M program.